dlshle/CPRA_BusinessService/README.md

 Tokens will be renewed every 30 minutes.
 Implementation details are unspecified.

-## Integration with User Service
+## Integration with Comment Filtering Service
-TODO
+Considering using different ports for different services.
+Once a comment is received, pass it to the Comment Filtering Service.
+Once a decision is made, CFS saves the comment in MongoDB.

 ## Future discussion
 Whether a distributed database is needed to cache the current login user tokens?